livepeer/livepeer-monorepo/packages/subgraph/README.md

 ```

 ### Explorer Integration

-Once you've got your Graph Node running and successfully deployed the Subgraph, you're ready to
+Once you've got your Graph Node running and successfully deployed the Livepeer
-integrate it with the Explorer.
-Simply set the environment variable `REACT_APP_LIVEPEER_SUBGRAPH` inside `.env.development` to your graphql
+Subgraph, you're ready to integrate it with the Explorer.
+Simply set the
+environment variable `REACT_APP_LIVEPEER_SUBGRAPH` inside `.env.development` to
-endpoint.
+your graphql endpoint.

 For example:
-`REACT_APP_LIVEPEER_SUBGRAPH=http://localhost:8000/livepeer/graphql`
+`REACT_APP_LIVEPEER_SUBGRAPH=http://localhost:8000/by-name/livepeer/graphql`

-The explorer will now query indexed transcoder data from our PostgreSQL database.
-Note that if you
+The explorer will begin quering indexed transcoder data from the Graph Node.
-shutdown the Graph Node, the Explorer will gracefully fallback to
+Note that if you shutdown the Graph Node, the Explorer will gracefully fallback
-querying the transcoder data from the blockchain directly.
+to querying the transcoder data from the blockchain directly.